Research Interests

 Current Projects

-My book manuscript explores the China-U.S. tea trade from 1784 to 1911.
-As the first book-length examination of Americans’ tea trade with China after the American Revolution, my research explains how U.S. tea consumers shifted away from black to green tea, cultivated a peculiar taste for Oolong tea, and invented the term, “English Breakfast Tea,” to name high-rank Chinese black tea in the nineteenth century.
-The power dynamics among American, British, and Chinese tea merchants in the credit economy of the tea trade (re)shaped the consumption pattern.
-Such credit instruments as promissory notes, bills of exchange, and checks financed the transactions between Chinese and U.S. tea merchants and crystallized their power structure.
+Exploring the U.S.-China tea trade from 1784 to 1911, my manuscript is the first book-length examination of Americans’ tea trade with China after the American Revolution.
+Contrary to the popular myth that the United States emerged out of the Revolutionary War as a coffee nation, America was the second largest importer of tea from China in the nineteenth century.
+Moreover, U.S. tea consumers shifted away from black to green tea, cultivated a peculiar taste for Oolong tea, and invented the term, “English Breakfast Tea,” to name high-rank Chinese black tea.
+The power structure of American, British, and Chinese tea merchants in the credit economy of the tea trade (re)shaped the consumption pattern.
+Such credit instruments as promissory notes, bills of exchange, and checks financed the transactions between Chinese and U.S. tea merchants and crystallized their changing power dynamics in the global economy.
 The circulation of the credit instruments, conventionally considered the technique of capitalism, also challenged the conventional understanding of China’s economy as a primitive hard-money system.

-Growing out of the research on the tea trade, the other two projects respectively examine tea consumption in the post-Revolutionary United States and the law of credit instruments in late imperial and Republican China.
+Growing out of the research on the tea trade, my other projects respectively examine tea consumption in the post-Revolutionary United States, Chinese tea corporations, and the law of credit instruments in late imperial and Republican China.

 Selected Publications